SAP-samples/cloud-espm-cloud-native/README.md

  - Configure scope checks for validating jwt tokens.
 This is done in Sales Service and Product Service by extending the [WebSecurityConfigurerAdapter class](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/annotation/web/configuration/WebSecurityConfigurerAdapter.html).
  - App to App communication for Business user is implemented in createSalesOrder method of class `com.sap.refapps.espm.controller.SalesOrderController ` in sale-service microservice and UpdateStockbyProductID method in `com.sap.refapps.espm.controller.ProductController` class  of product-service microservice .
  - As a pre requsite the  sale-service and product-service should be bound to same xsuaa instance.
 When a Retailer login to Accept a Sales Order created by a Customer, the Business User is propagated from sale-service to product-service for a Stock check before accepting a Sales Order.
 This ensures that enough stock is available before a Sales Order is accepted and only a user with Retailer role has the permission to do a stock check.
  -  App to App communication for Technical user is implemented between sale-service and tax-service using **client-credential flow**.
 Sale-service and Tax-service are bound to different XSUAA instances.
-Sale-service is bound to instance ***espm-xsuaa*** and tax-service is bound to instance  ***espm-xsuaa-tax***.
+Sale-service is bound to instance **espm-xsuaa**(which uses xs-security.json) and tax-service is bound to instance **espm-xsuaa-tax**(which uses xs-security-tax.json).
+The tax service grants a scope to sales-service using a property **"grant-as-authority-to-apps"** in xs-security-tax.json.
+This propery has a value **["$XSAPPNAME(application,espm-cloud-native-uaa)"]** where espm-cloud-native-uaa is the xs-appname of espm-xsuaa service.
+And it is also necessay that the sales service accepts the granted authorities.
+This is achieved by the property **"$ACCEPT_GRANTED_AUTHORITIES"** in xs-security.json.
+This ensures that the tax service trusts sales service and hence technical user communication between the two services are achieved using client credentials flow.
+For more information refer to section  [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) in the documentation for SAP Cloud Platform.

 ### Configuring Enterprise Messaging